 Going back to the argument above, being “What’s the need for security if I’ve got nothing to hide?”
 Well you sir are flat out wrong.
 You have nothing to hide in your home or car, and yet you lock those to keep thieves from taking your electronics or cash.
 The USPS is not allowed to open packages or envelopes addressed to you under federal penalties.
 The same should apply in the digital world.

 Alternatively, think of it this way: everyone knows what you do in the bathroom, that’s no secret.
 But it takes someone special to do it with the door open, much more so in public, all the time.
 H/t to Cory Doctorow for this analogy.

 Again, while it might not be a secret what you’re doing, you wouldn’t want someone peering over your shoulder to see exactly what it is.
 When even those with the most direct line to your most secret of secrets go all in-on privacy and encryption, it stands to reason you probably should too.

 So let’s recap.
 2.5 quintillion bytes of data annually that needs protecting.
 Tens of millions of people that produced said data had it stolen.

 Not all that needs to be a secret, but it should be private.
 Even more so, it should be secure.
-There indeed have been some wins lately, but much of that has been because of private companies standing up for their consumers - WHICH THEY SHOULD.
+There indeed have been some wins lately, but much of that has been because of private companies standing up for their consumers – WHICH THEY SHOULD.
 Do you read me?
-Apple preventing entities that are not you - the sole owner - from accessing an iPhone or Apple mobile device is a GOOD thing.
-But don't get it twisted.
-We are the driving force of this progress.
+Apple preventing entities that are not you – the sole owner – from accessing an iPhone or Apple mobile device is a GOOD thing.
+But don’t get it twisted.
+You are the driving force of this progress.